blagae/elisio/Elisio/BUILDING.md

 * Others: support in Django varies significantly (use at own risk)

 Basically, you should get good performance with PostgreSQL, and Django also implicitly advises users to use that database.
-Unless my preferences change, Postgres will always be the reference implementation.
+Unless my preferences change, Postgres will always be used in the reference implementation.

 There is a minor glitch when combining Python 3.5 with psycopg2 2.6.1 in PTVS.
 So until a new psycopg2 version is released, you may need to work with Python 3.4 (although YMMV).